 Most people need a bit of encouragement to try something new.
 We introduce and connect them with people with similar interests, and encourage them to attend a group that they might be interested in.
 We also use community ‘Get-Togethers’ as a way to get them talking and sharing ideas.

-For Something New – Turning ideas in reality.
+For Something New – Turning ideas into reality.

 With a better understanding of what people want to get involved in, together with the knowledge of what can be used in a neighbourhood, we can then encourage people to come together to create exciting new projects together.